wmeints/mlops-airflow-sample/README.md

 We assume that you have the following:

-- Access to a Kubernetes 1.22+ cluster
+- Access to a Kubernetes 1.22+ cluster with at least 4 CPU cores and 20Gb
 - The latest release of Anaconda on your machine
 - Kubectl must be installed on your machine
 - Helm 3 or higher installed on your machine
+- Istio 1.11.6

 Please note, this sample only works on WSL2 or Linux!